 - 2 large eggs

-- ¼ cup coarse sugar (demerara or turbinado is good)
+- 1/4 cup coarse sugar demerara or turbinado works

-- In a large bowl, combine flour, sugar, pumpkin pie spice, baking powder and salt in a large bowl.
+Combine flour, sugar, pumpkin pie spice, baking powder and salt in a large bowl.
 Set aside.

-- Pour the liquid mixture into the dry ingredients and stir/knead until the dough forms.
+Pour the liquid mixture into the dry ingredients and stir/knead until a dough forms.

-- Transfer the dough to a floured surface to shape into two flat logs that are about 2-inches wide and ½-inch tall.
+Transfer dough to a floured surface to shape into two flat logs that are about 2-inches wide and 1/2-inch tall.

-- Sprinkle coarse sugar on top pressing slightly to it adheres to the dough.
+Sprinkle coarse sugar on top pressing it slightly into the logs so that it adheres.

-- Bake for an additional 40 to 50 minutes turning the cookies over halfway through, they should be dry and have no cakey bits.
+Bake for an additional 40 to 50 minutes turning the cookies over halfway through, they should be dry and have no cakey bits.